Cool-Sqaud/Backend_WIA/README.md

 You may also try the [Laravel Bootcamp](https://bootcamp.laravel.com), where you will be guided through building a modern Laravel application from scratch.

 If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
 Laracasts contains over 2000 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library.

+## Extra

+composer update

+php artisan migrate

+php artisan passport:install

+copy tokens to .env file (add these if u dont have them yet, example in .env.example)

+PASSPORT_CLIENT_1=<1st key>
+PASSPORT_CLIENT_2=<2nd key>

+ex:
+PASSPORT_CLIENT_1=eCJm1uOyBjPzUJIHaCQD2GiO8mBKL6wkJLIWnksu
+PASSPORT_CLIENT_2=41iKUOSJUrVAh0z4EzgfJS8aTlClN7PmKAsiGeoZ

+In the frontent copy the .example environements to environments example: environment.ts.example to environement.ts

+copy the 2nd key to environment of frontend (src>environments>environment.development.ts and environment.ts)

+seed users table (gives "fake" users): php artisan db:seed --class=UsersTableSeeder

+check database and take an email of a random user

+login with the email and the password "password" password is always "password" for seeds

+in console you will get an bearer token